-Figure 2: Summery of the main aims in the proposed research.
-A. Elucidating the roles of ephrinB2 in BLA in controlling signal transduction through glutamate transmission (NNMDR and AMPAR), glutamate transporters (EAAT1 and EAAT2) and CREB activation that underlie fear conditioning memory formation.
-B. Studying how ephrinB2 controls fear conditioning-induced neuronal morphogenesis.
-C. Understanding the roles of ephrinB2 in neurogenesis that subserves fear conditioning memory formation.
-D. Study how ephrinB2 modulates fear conditioning and fear memory retrieval-induced neuronal activity.
+Figure 2: Summary of the proposed research objectives.
+A. Approach to analyzing the roles of ephrinB2 in the BLA as a regulator of signal transduction that functions through the modulation of the glutamate transmission (NNMDR and AMPAR), glutamate transporters (EAAT1, EAAT2), and CREB activation that underlie fear conditioning memory formation.
+B. Approach to examining how ephrinB2 controls fear conditioning-induced neuronal morphogenesis.
+C. Approach to clarifying the roles of ephrinB2 in neurogenesis underlying fear conditioning memory formation.
+D. Approach to assessing how ephrinB2 modulates fear conditioning and fear memory retrieval-induced neuronal activity.

+Significance and Innovation

-Expected significance: Significance for long-term memory formation: The specific aims are designed to provide key insights into the cellular and molecular mechanisms of memory formation through a comprehensive assessment of the role of ephrinB2 in fear memory.
-Although there is evidence relating ephrinB2 in synaptic transmission and dendritic morphogenesis and neurogenesis (e.g. Takasu et al., 2002; Essmann et al., 2008), cellular processes suggested to underlie memory (Lamprecht and LeDoux, 2004), its roles in memory formation is poorly understood.
-In the proposed research program, we design experiments to further elucidate the cellular and molecular events underlying fear memory formation by studying the roles of ephrinB2 in fear memory.
+The Objectives of this study were designed with the goal of providing key insights into the cellular and molecular mechanisms of memory formation through a comprehensive assessment of the role of ephrinB2 in fear memory.
+Although there is evidence linking ephrinB2 to synaptic transmission and dendritic morphogenesis and neurogenesis (e.g. Takasu et al., 2002; Essmann et al., 2008), which purportedly underlie memory (Lamprecht and LeDoux, 2004), the specific role that ephrinB2 plays in memory formation is poorly understood.
+In the proposed research program, we have designed experiments to further elucidate the cellular and molecular events underlying fear memory formation by studying the roles of ephrinB2 in the context of fear memory conditioning.
 We, therefore, expect that the proposed research program will provide additional key insights into the cellular and molecular mechanisms of fear memory formation.
 In addition, we also expect that ephrinB2 will serve similar roles in cellular processes underlying other forms of memories involving different brain areas.
 This assumption is based on studies that have shown an essential role for the same proteins in memory formed following different behavioral paradigms in various brain regions (e.g. NR2B and CREB).
-Although the role of the ephrinB2 in other behavioral paradigms is not in the scope of this proposal we think that the studies involving other forms of memory will also benefit from these results.
-Importantly, our research program could also lead to the detection of new molecular targets (ephrinB2 and its intracellular signaling molecular effectors) for the treatment of memory impairment-related diseases by enhancing memory.
-Significance for Mental Health: Alterations of fear play a significant role in stress and anxiety disorders in humans.
-When fear becomes greater than that warranted by the situation, or begins to occur in inappropriate situations, a fear or anxiety disorder exists (Marks, 1987; Öhman, 1992).
+Although the role of ephrinB2 in other behavioral paradigms is not in the scope of this proposal, we believe that studies involving other forms of memory will also benefit from these results.
+Importantly, our research program could also lead to the detection of new molecular targets (ephrinB2 and its intracellular signaling molecular effectors) that are relevant to the treatment of memory impairment-related diseases by enhancing memory.

+Fear-related changes play significant roles in stress and anxiety disorders in humans.
+When fear exceeds what is appropriate for a given situation or begins to occur in inappropriate situations, this is indicative of the existence of a fear or anxiety disorder (Marks, 1987; Öhman, 1992).
 The fear system of the brain, including the amygdala, is involved in at least some anxiety disorders.
 Fear experiences elicit similar responses in mice and humans and the neural circuits underlying fear learning are, at least to a first approximation, the same in mice and humans.
-We expect that findings from this study will lead to a better understanding of the molecular and cellular mechanisms of fear-related mental disorders like anxiety, and how they might be controlled to prevent some of the debilitating consequences of fear learning.
-Such prevention could be achieved by detecting molecular targets for the pharmacological treatment of fear memory-associated disorders.
+We expect that findings from this study will lead to a better understanding of the molecular and cellular mechanisms governing fear-related mental disorders like anxiety, potentially suggesting new approaches to controlling or preventing some of the debilitating consequences of fear learning.
+Such prevention could be achieved by detecting molecular targets for the pharmacological treatment of fear memory-associated disorders, providing an opportunity to translate these basic research findings to clinical care.

-Research Design
+Research Plan